Teaching a child food is not inherently good or bad

 Destigmatize weight and celebrate all body sizes and shapes with HAES

 It’s never too early to introduce a healthier approach to body sizes to your child.
-The HAES acronym stands for Health At Every Size, a health approach that works to destigmatize weight and advocate that people can be healthy at many different sizes and weight isn’t an indicator of health.
-HAES also celebrates and respects body diversity.
-(1)
+The HAES acronym stands for Health At Every Size, a health approach that destigmatizes weight and advocates that people can be healthy at many different sizes and that weight isn’t an indicator of health.
+HAES also celebrates and respects body diversity.1

 You can teach your child to appreciate and not judge people of all body shapes and sizes by pointing out discrimination and stigma and speaking out against it.
 For example, if you are watching a movie or TV show with your child and you notice one of the characters saying something fatphobic, use this as a teaching moment for your child.
 Talk about what the character said and why it’s problematic.

-Instead of using weight as a measure of health and worthiness, teach your child that you can’t judge a person’s health by what they look like.
+Instead of using weight to measure health and worthiness, teach your child that you can’t judge a person’s health by what they look like.
 Fat people can be healthy, and thin people can be unhealthy.

-Introduce intuitive eating for kids and let go of food rules
+Introduce intuitive eating and let go of food rules

 Intuitive eating involves listening to your body’s hunger and satiety cues and eating accordingly.
 We are born with the innate ability to discern when we are hungry, full, and satisfied.
 But the messages we get from our society often tell us to eat when we aren’t hungry or avoid food even if we are.

-For example, you may have been raised in a time in which your parents forced you to eat everything on your plate before you were able to leave the table.
+For example, you may have been raised in a time when your parents forced you to eat everything on your plate before you could leave the table.
 But this teaches us to ignore our satiety cues.
 Or you may have been told you’ll spoil your appetite if you eat something too close to dinnertime, even though you were hungry.
 This teaches us to ignore our hunger cues.
-It’s important to avoid practices like these with your children.
-(2)
+It’s important to avoid practices like these with your children.2

 - Forcing your child to eat just because it’s breakfast/lunch/dinner time